RMBOA River Ramble

 Where & When

-The River Ramble is conducted along various parts of the River in South Australia, although they normally start from a location within easy reach of Adelaide.
-It is traditionally conducted just after the Easter Holiday every second year.
-Since Easter often marks the end of the water skiing season, the river is usually quieter just after Easter.
+The RMBOA River Ramble is conducted along various parts of the River in South Australia, although they normally start from a location within easy reach of Adelaide.
+It is traditionally conducted close to the Easter Holiday every second year, the next Ramble is in late March 2023.

 Cost

-The Ramble fee covers the skipper and up to three crew.
+The RMBOA River Ramble fee generally covers the skipper and one other crew.
 Additional crew are welcome, but a fee is charged for each extra person to cover their use of the facilities provided.

-Each skipper must be a current member of the Association, but there is usually a concessional membership for skippers who join with their Ramble application after January.
-This concession usually cover the current and following membership year.
+Each skipper must be a current member of the Association.
 Where the Ramble is over-subscribed, members at the time the Ramble was formally announced will receive preference over those that join with their application.

 Vessel Insurance